English 102 and English 114: Composition II

 Students are expected to achieve the following outcomes:

-- Continue and improve the writing practices learned in English 101: prewriting, composing, revising, responding, editing, attending to language and style, and writing with audience and purpose in mind;
+- Students will be able to explain the writing process: prewriting, composing, revising, responding, editing, attending to language and style, and writing with audience and purpose in mind.

-- Engage in critical reading and interpretation of a wide range of texts;
+- Students will be able to engage in critical reading and interpretation of a wide range of texts.

-- Be able to summarize, analyze, synthesize, evaluate, and apply what they read -- both orally and in writing;
+- Students will be able to summarize, analyze, synthesize, evaluate, and apply what they read - both orally and in writing.

-- Be able to produce a coherent, well-supported argument that shows critical thinking and careful consideration of alternative viewpoints;
+- Students will be able to produce a coherent, well-supported argument that shows critical thinking about of student's own and alternative viewpoints.

-- Recognize, evaluate, and use a variety of information sources: expert people, publications of information agencies, popular and specialized periodicals, professional journals, books, and electronic resources;
+- Students will be able to recognize, evaluate, and use a variety of information sources: expert people, publications of information agencies, popular and specialized periodicals, professional journals, books, and electronic resources.

-- Conduct research that shows evidence of the ability to synthesize, use fairly, and credit the ideas of others using the appropriate citation style;
+- Students will be able to conduct research that shows evidence of the ability to synthesize, use fairly, and credit the ideas of others using the appropriate citation style.